 Motivation

-The World Health Organization International EMF project has built a framework for developing harmonized health based EMF standards, and has developed a Model Legislation that provides the legal framework for implementing protection programs against non-ionizing radiation.
-An important aspect of this Model Legislation is that it is based on international standards that limit EMF exposure of people (such as ICNIRP guidelines) and on international standards addressing the emission of EMF (such as IEC and IEEE standards and ITU Recommendations).

-ICT systems including telecommunications systems, radiocommunication systems, and radio terminals are contributing to electromagnetic fields in the environment.
-Therefore telecommunications operators, manufacturers, government agencies and other entities have to assess (i.e. measure or calculate) the levels of electromagnetic fields emitted to the environment by ICT systems and to check if the total exposure complies with the applicable national or international EMF exposure limits (ICNIRP guidelines, IEEE standards).
+Information and communication technologies (ICTs) and digital technologies including telecommunications systems, radiocommunication systems, radio terminals and other electrical equipment and systems contribute to electromagnetic fields in the environment.

+Telecommunications operators, manufacturers and governments, as well as other compliance entities have to assess (i.e. measure or calculate) and verify if the levels of electromagnetic fields emitted to the environment by ICTs and digital technologies comply with human exposure guidelines and limits recommended by the World Health Organization (WHO).

-This Question will cover guidelines for the protection of people exposed to EMF emitted by ICT systems based on the existing international standards and Recommendations dedicated to electrical, electronic and related technologies.
-These guidelines should provide appropriate support to countries in establishing national regulations concerning EMF effects.
-The Question also covers techniques and working procedures for compliance with exposure limits of network operator personnel to power-frequency electromagnetic fields.
+This Question will develop standards (ITU-T Recommendations) and guidelines for the protection of people exposed to EMF emitted by ICTs and digital technologies taking into consideration the existing EMF international standards and Recommendations dedicated to electrical, electronic and related technologies.

+These Recommendations and guidelines should provide appropriate support to countries in establishing national regulations concerning assessment, evaluation, compliance and monitoring of RF EMF.

+Taking into consideration the need to assess the levels of EMFs to which employees may be exposed to EMF, this Question will develop standards, guidelines, technical papers and methodologies for compliance with exposure limits of workers to electromagnetic fields including power supplies.

 The following Recommendations and Supplements, in force at the time of approval of this Question, fall under its responsibility:

-- ITU-T K.52, K.61, K.70, K.83, K.90, K.91, K.100, K.113, K-series Supplements 1, 2 and 4.
+– ITU-T K.52, K.61, K.70, K.83, K.90, K.91, K.100, K.113, K.121, K.122, K.145;

+– K-series Supplements 1, 4, 9, 13, 14, 16, 19 and 20.

 Question

-Question

-The purpose of this Question is to produce new or revised Recommendations or Supplements regarding a high level framework for managing the human exposure to EMFs (regulatory practices) emitted by the telecommunication equipment and guidelines for the assessment of human exposure based on the existing standards and recommendations.
+The purpose of this Question is to develop international standards (ITU-T Recommendations) and guidelines concerning construction and maintenance, use of radiocommunication installations and proper use of devices and information on factors affecting exposure from devices in order to assure compliance with RF EMF limits.
+These Recommendations and guidelines should provide appropriate support to countries in establishing national regulations concerning assessment and compliance of RF EMF exposure.

+The Question will also develop standards, technical papers and methodologies for compliance with exposure limits of general public and workers to electromagnetic fields.

-To achieve this goal, this question will address measurement and numerical modelling techniques and procedures for evaluating the electromagnetic fields due to telecommunication systems and radio terminals.
+To achieve this goal, this question will address measurement and numerical modelling techniques and procedures for evaluating the electromagnetic fields due to digital technologies including, but not limited to, telecommunication systems, radio terminals.

 Study items to be considered include, but are not limited to: